West Auckland, County Durham: History

-After the opening of the Stockton and Darlington railway in 1825, the search for coal escalated dramatically in the West Auckland area, and the population increased as a consequence with the promise of employment.
+After the opening of the Stockton and Darlington Railway in 1825, the search for coal escalated dramatically in the West Auckland area, and the population increased as a consequence with the promise of employment.
 By the turn of the 20th century, West Auckland colliery employed 620 men.
 The colliery closed in July 1967.

+On 1 April 2003 West Auckland became a civil parish.

 West Auckland & the World Cup

 West Auckland Town F.C. is famously but erroneously named the 'Home of the First World Cup', as its football team were the winners of the Sir Thomas Lipton Trophy, one of the first international footballing competitions, in its two initial years (1909 and 1911) and were therefore, by the rules of the competition, awarded the trophy to keep in perpetuity.

 The Trophy was initiated by businessman and sporting enthusiast Sir Thomas Lipton, who wished to see a competition between the leading football clubs of Europe.
 The football associations of Italy, Germany and Switzerland duly complied.
 The often told story was that the Football Association of England refused to nominate a club and Woolwich Arsenal F.C., addressing it to W.A.
 A.F.C. was approached.
 The unspecific address caused the letter to be sent to the wrong team, West Auckland A.F.C, and thus the eclectic group of coal miners pawned their belongings and duly made the journey to Turin.
 However recent research shows this to be incorrect.
 Many of the players paid out of their own pocket and lost a week's wages to do so.

 They beat Stuttgarter Sportfreunde in the semi-finals 2–0; in the final, on 12 April 1909, West Auckland faced Swiss side FC Winterthur and beat them 2–0 as well to take the trophy.

 Two years later, West Auckland returned, and after beating FC Zürich 2–0, won 6–1 in the final over future Italian giants Juventus.

 This story was made into a TV film in 1982 called The World Cup: A Captain's Tale.